garretthoffman/AI_Conf_2019_DL_4_NLP/README.md

 #### Option 1: Dockerfiles (Recommended)

-3. After cloning the repo to your machine, enter
+3. After cloning the repo to your machine, navigate into the repo and enter

     ```
     docker build -t ai_conf_nlp_<image_type> -f ./dockerfiles/Dockerfile.<image_type> ./dockerfiles/